Within-host viral dynamics (together with Florence Débarre, Alan Perelson, Jérémie Guedj and François Blanquart)

 We have gathered previous results on the establishment probability of a new epidemic outbreak and the description of a epidemic dynamics by the infection age distribution in the infected population.
 The latter results in a renewal equation, a solution of the McKendrick-von Foerster equation.
 We then use a combination of the establishment probability and the renewal equation to study the success of a mass testing effort in terms of the detection rate of infected individuals.
 We further apply the results to estimate the emergence time of new variants of SARS-CoV-2, e.g. as the variant B.1.1.7 first discovered in England, and approximate the variant cluster size at its detection.
 Lastly, we compute the minimal testing frequency to detect epidemic outbreaks before they exceed a certain size.

 Publication: The stochastic dynamics of early epidemics: probability of establishment, initial growth rate, and infection cluster size at first detection, Journal of the Royal Society Interface, 2021 (view online)

 A unifying limit equation to describe the epidemiological evolution of SARS-CoV-2 (together with the SMILE-group at Collège de France)

-We have derived a one-dimensional partial differential equation that can be used to describe any epidemiological model by its age distribution (the age of an infection within a host).
+Starting from an individual-based model, we have derived a one-dimensional partial differential equation, the McKendrick-von Foerster equation, that can be used to describe any epidemiological model by its age distribution (the age of an infection within a host).
 Labeling the states according to the transitions of the epidemiological model (e.g. from susceptible to symptomatic infectious) then gives an accurate description of the population composition.

-From individual-based epidemic models to McKendrick-von Foerster PDEs: A guide to modeling and inferring COVID-19 dynamics (preprint)
+Publication: From individual-based epidemic models to McKendrick-von Foerster PDEs: A guide to modeling and inferring COVID-19 dynamics, 2020+ (preprint)

 Years of life lost due to COVID-19 (together with Marius Rubo)